 child includes an adopted child, a stepchild, an ex-nuptial child of the person, and a child of a spouse and a child as a result of artificial insemination or surrogacy agreement.

 An interdependency relationship exists between two people where they have a close personal relationship, and they live together, even if they are not related by family, and one or each of them provides the other with financial suppoer and also domestic support and personal care.
 If one person provides another with domestic support and personal care but does not satisfy any of the other tests because of physical, intellectual or psychiatric disability, this will suffice.

-Note also that in certain circumstances a lump sum payment upon the death of a member which is made to a spouse, a former spouse or to a child (including an adult child) of the member can be increased to compensate for the contribution tax that had been paid on the member's contributions.
+Note also that in the case of the death of a member prior to 1 July 2017, in certain circumstances a lump sum payment made to a spouse, a former spouse or to a child (including an adult child) of the deceased member can be increased to compensate for the contribution tax that had been paid on the member's contributions.
 This is called an "anti-detriment payment".

 a person who relied on the deceased for financial maintenanceAlthough this category of person does not appear in the superannuation law which defines a "dependant", the ATO accept it as a separate category because there is no exhaustive definition of dependant in the legislation.
 So it is said that a person who relied on the deceased for financial maintenance is also a "dependant".
 This liberal interpretation may at some point open to challenge but it is a generally accepted view.